 Freestyle catching is a one-hand catching practice for catching a spinning disc in any situation.
 Some basic freestyle catches are behind-the-back, behind-the-head, under one or both legs, forwards, or backward.
 All of these catches can also be done while jumping, running, or spinning.
 When practicing, adding freestyle catching to the throws you already know is a great way to practice one hand catching the disc on the correct side of the spin in many different positions.
-You can watch early freestyle champion Krae Van Sickle demonstrate a few of these techniques.
+You can watch early freestyle champion Krae Van Sickle demonstrate a few of these catching techniques.

 Krae is demonstrating one-hand freestyle catching skills.
 Adding some freestyle/ultimate throwing variety will make this an excellent ultimate handling training exercise.